Prophidys/RTG2/README.md

 RTG is complex to setup, so please read all of the documentation.

-  a.
-Build RTG and install into default location /usr/local/rtg2:
+### Build RTG and install into default location /usr/local/rtg2:

     $ git clone git@github.com:Prophidys/RTG2.git
     $ cd RTG2/
     $ ./boostrap.sh
     $ ./configure
     $ make
     # make install

-  b.
-Make certain the MySQL database is installed and running.
+### Make certain the MySQL database is installed and running.

-  c.
-Configure the database.
+### Configure the database.
 You must know the MySQL root password.
      The createdb script will setup the database for RTG:

     $ /usr/local/rtg2/etc/createdb mysqlroot

-  d.
-Edit the /usr/local/rtg2/etc/routers file, adding each router you wish
+### Edit the /usr/local/rtg2/etc/routers file, adding each router you wish
      to SNMP poll, one per line.
 To specify a per-router non-default community string, add "router:community" in the routers file.
-     To specify a per-router non-default response bit width, add "router:community:bits" in the routers file. e  Run the /usr/local/rtg2/etc/rtgtargmkr.pl script to manage the RTG target file.
+     To specify a per-router non-default response bit width, add "router:community:bits" in the routers file.

+###  Run the /usr/local/rtg2/etc/rtgtargmkr.pl script to manage the RTG
+target file.
 The first run will create a targets.cfg file.

-  f.
-Start up the poller to use the target list:
+### Start up the poller to use the target list:

     $ /usr/local/rtg2/bin/rtgpoll -v -t targets.cfg

 If the poller does not find a configuration file, it will create one in the current directory called "rtg.conf".
 You want to modify this file to suit your installation.
 If the poller is successful, the "Polls" counter in the statistics banner will increase and then a countdown to the next poll is displayed.
 The DBInserts should increment after the second polling round.

-  g.
-RTG is running.
+### RTG is running.
 Manipulate or mine the data in the database as
      needed, or read the remaining sections for graphing and reporting instructions.